-The serverboard supports one or two 8-core or 12-core AMD 6100 series Opteron processors.
-Each processor sits in a 1944-pin "G34" socket and is interconnected via HyperTransport (HT) 3.0 link support, see the next subsection for more information on the HT interconnect.
+The serverboard supports one or two 8-core, 12-core or 16-core AMD 6100/6200 series Opteron processors.
+Each processor sits in a 1944-pin "G34" socket and is interconnected via HyperTransport (HT) 3.0 link support, see the next subsection for more information on the HT interconnects.